Another 1.5 Mile Run Time Question

 Note that consistent running alone will help a great deal when trying to improve your running times.

-After a month of consistent easy running you can start introducing some speed to your training, like tempo running
+After a month of consistent easy running you can start introducing some speed to your training, like tempo running or interval running.

 Now, running faster gives you a greater risk of all kinds of injuries.
 And it is tougher on your legs as you have noticed in previous 1.5 mile runs.
 So, make sure you introduce speed sessions to your training with care.